Cycling Norway – All you need to know to plan a bike trip to North Cape

 The Fjords and scenic routes (Eagle Road, Trollstigen, Atlantic Road)Norway eagle road trollstigen atlantic road cycle routes bike map

-Norway takes your breath away almost everywhere, but this route is a high concentrate of some of the most epic rides the country has to offer.
+Norway takes your breath away almost everywhere, but this route has a high concentration of some of the most epic rides the country has to offer.
 Long ferry crossings of some of the most scenic fjords, the steep and marvelous challenges of the Trollstigen (one of the most dangerous roads in Europe) and the Eagle Road, the gravity-defying bridges of the Atlantic Road, and the wild peaks of the Jotunheimen National Park (where the highest mountains in Norway are).

-Depending on your fitness and willingness to suffer you might use some unpaved tracks to cross the Jotunheimen (great mountain bike rides) or avoiding it entirely by going to Skei (a bus ride is needed because of a long tunnel).
+Depending on your fitness and willingness to suffer you might use some unpaved tracks to cross the Jotunheimen (great mountain bike rides) or avoid it entirely by going to Skei (a bus ride is needed because of a long tunnel).

 Strong legs are needed for this 563km route.
-The route on the map is just an outline, it might start from Gudvangen or Flam, and you could include the gorgeous Flåmsbana, the train ride between Flam and Myrdal.
+The route on the map is just an outline, it might start from Gudvangen or Flam, and you could include the gorgeous Flรฅmsbana, the train ride between Flam and Myrdal.

 Central Norway – Trondheim to Bodo

-This is often an overlooked route, but for no real reason.
+This is often an overlooked route but for no real reason.
 There are two main options, the inland road, and the Atlantic coast.

 The inner route runs through some barren tundra-like scenery, on the main road which doesn’t see a lot of traffic.
 Temperatures are lower but the weather should be drier.